martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```julia
 -470.40000522896185
 ```
-In a vertical structure, the occurances of first-stage decisions in the second-stage subproblems are treated as known decisions with parameter values that can be set.
+In a stage-decomposition structure, the occurances of first-stage decisions in the second-stage subproblems are treated as known decisions with parameter values that can be set.
 We can explicitly create such a subproblem to clearly see this in action:
 ```@example simple
 print(outcome_model(sp, x, ξ₁))
 ```